ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for ios/Deeplink Handler.md

 ### **Step 2: Create DeeplinkScreen protocol**

-Now, you have to create a protocol called DeeplinkScreen, where each screen is where you will need to use the deeplink for navigation conforming this protocol.
+Now, you have to create a protocol called DeeplinkScreen, where each screen is where you will need to use the deeplink for navigation according to this protocol.

 The protocol has two main methods:

 - `init(path: String, data: [String: String]?)`: a simple initialization method